Azure/azure-kusto-labs/README.md

 ### 3. Cosmos DB integration with Azure Data Explorer
 #### [3.1 Cosmos DB integration with Azure Data Explorer using change feed](cosmosdb-adx-integration)
-This lab covers end to end integration of Cosmos DB with Azure Data Explorer using Cosmos DB change feed for building near real-time analytical solution with a flavor of Azure Data Explorer dashboards.
+This lab covers end to end integration of Cosmos DB with Azure Data Explorer using Cosmos DB change feed for building near real-time analytical solution with a flavor of Azure Data Explorer dashboards.<br>

 ### 4. Databricks integration with Azure Data Explorer
 #### [4.1 Databricks integration with Azure Data Explorer using Azure Functions](databricks-adx-integration/README.md)